melaniehoff/D3A_Fall17/README.md

 * 11 -- Other Topics + Final Project Proposals
 * 12 -- Beyond p5.js + Final Project Proposals
 * 13 -- One on one speed user testing / feedback
 * 14 -- Final Project Presentations

-## p5.js
-- [p5.js](http://www.p5js.org/) is a JavaScript framework for creative coding.

 ## Setup
 - Sign up for an account on the [web editor for p5.js](https://alpha.editor.p5js.org/).